All Episodes

 Why on earth, Bob, did you do it?

-Well, I j I j I just felt and I it sounds stupid now, that the Republicans were getting irresponsible financially, which I still believe they were.
+Well, I just felt, and it sounds stupid now, that the Republicans were getting irresponsible financially, which I still believe they were.

 And Obama pointed out this.

-So I thought he was going to bring the troops home, that send more money.
+So I thought he was going to bring the troops home, not send more money.

-I thought that being being from a liberal background that he knows that everybody knows doesn't work that he would he he would be more entrepreneurial, more prosperous.
+I thought that being from a liberal background that he knows that everybody knows doesn't work, that he would be more entrepreneurial, more pro-prepared.

 No, no, no, no, wait, wait a minute, Bob.